raspberrypilearning/star-collector/en/step_5.md

 --- /task ---

-After the Reflection step, you can upgrade your project with the features you think are important.
+After the Quiz, you can upgrade your project with the features you think are important.

 --- save ---